jenkinsci/devops-portal-plugin/README.md

 - Jenkins version
 - Current supported translations: 🇫🇷 🇬🇧
 - Required plugins : maven, sonar
-- Enable plugin from Jenkins Administration
+- Install and enable plugin from Jenkins Administration

 ## <a name="section-manage"></a> ⚡ Manage Environments

-In Jenkins Administration, a link allows to configure managed environments:
+After the installation, a link allows to configure managed environments in **Jenkins Administration**:

 ![PluginManagementLink](.doc/PluginManagementLink.png)